- My LS

-There will be no nationality, reciprocity or examination requirements for solicitors to establish to practise in Belgium under their home title after the end of the Brexit transition period.
+There are no nationality, reciprocity or examination requirements for solicitors to establish to practise in Belgium under their home title from the end of the Brexit transition period.

 Third-country lawyers can permanently establish in Belgium.
 They can register with one of the local bars where they practise.

 Registration with a local bar is optional, unless a third-country lawyer either:

 - wants to undertake joint practice with Belgian or other EU/EFTA lawyers or a collaboration contract with lawyers registered at the Brussels Bar (A and E lists), or

 - intends to practise some aspects of Belgian law